mimergel/sap-hana-vm/README.md

 		* Install Azure CLI: `curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash` and perform `az login --use-device-code`.
 Preferable for a permanent login [create a service principle](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli#sign-in-with-a-service-principal)

 	3. #### Finalize the Deployment Agent Setup
-		* Login with your ssh user to the ubuntu based deployment agent, then `cd devopsagent ; ./config.sh`
+		* Login with your ssh user to the ubuntu based deployment agent, then <br />
+			`cd devopsagent ; ./config.sh`
 			-> follow the prompts and enter required information, have the PAT (personal access token) from DevOps ready [see here where to retrieve the PAT](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops#authenticate-with-a-personal-access-token-pat)
 		![script prompts and required entries](./Documentation/Images/agent-setup.jpg)
-		* Ensure the deployment agent software is automatically started as a service after each reboot:
+		* Ensure the deployment agent software is automatically started as a service after each reboot: <br />
 			`sudo ./svc.sh install ; sudo ./svc.sh start`
 		* `az login`.
 You might want to use a [service principle](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli#sign-in-with-a-service-principal)
 		* Save your private ssh-key in `~/.ssh/id_rsa` (ensure 600 file permission).
 This ensures possible login from the deployment agent to the HANA VM which is required for Ansible activities.